Limitations

 What are the consequences?

-Collisions and other hash-related attacks might be possible in the local network.
-This would be problematic in production, but it is unlikely to cause problems at this early stage of testing.
+Collisions and other hash-related attacks might be possible.
+This is unlikely to cause problems at this early stage, but is a known area of ongoing work.

 New privacy standards are required